hkawaji/dpi1/README.md

 available at http://fantom.gsc.riken.jp/5/ as well as the article above.

-In general, I recommend to use the FANTOM5 peak set for CAGE analysis, rather than runnning this tool for your own set, so that you can compare your results with others.
-I would recommend to run this to identify a set of TSS peaks in other organisms than human and mouse, or very unique biological condition not included in the FANTOM5 sample collecttion.
+In general, I recommend to use the FANTOM5 peak set for CAGE analysis, rather than runnning this tool for your own data, so that you can compare your results with others.
+I would recommend to run this tool to identify a set of TSS peaks in other organisms than human and mouse, or very unique biological conditions not included in the FANTOM5 sample collecttion.